allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 event RecipientStatusChanged(address recipientId, enum DirectGrantsSimpleStrategy.InternalRecipientStatus status)
 ```

-Event for the registration of a recipient and the status is updated
+Emitted for the registration of a recipient and the status is updated.